-- Acquiring users to use the service (both students and experts) and then converting them into frequent users.
+- Acquiring users to use the service (both students and experts) and then converting them into frequent users can be difficult.

-- Motivating users (both students and experts) to use the app.
+- Motivating users (both students and experts) to use the app can be challenging.

 Solution.
 An app that helps students find expertise from reliable experts.

 To identify the market my app was entering I decided to conduct a competitor analysis.
-I created the SWAT Analysis method to help me organise my thoughts.
-This helped me narrow down their weaknesses and cleared out opportunities for my app.
+I used the SWAT Analysis method to help me organise my thoughts.
+This helped me narrow down these apps’ weaknesses and cleared out opportunities for my app.